West Ohio Camps - COVID-19

 - Staff should wear gloves and a mask while cleaning and disinfecting.

-- If a camper, staff member, or volunteer is isolated due to showing symptoms of COVID-19, their bed and any other areas and items they may have come into contact with should be thoroughly cleaned and disinfected.
+- If a camper, staff, or volunteer is isolated due to showing symptoms of COVID-19, their bed and any other areas and items they may have come into contact with are noted for thorough cleaning and disinfectant.

 Worship and Vespers